microsoft/language-server-protocol/_specifications/lsp/3.18/language/rangeFormatting.md

 	textDocument: TextDocumentIdentifier;

 	/**
-	 * The range to format
+	 * The range to format.
 	 */
 	range: Range;

 	/**
-	 * The format options
+	 * The formatting options.
 	 */
 	options: FormattingOptions;
 }